Breath-Based Practices for Mindfulness or Stress Reduction

 "What kinds of things do you do when you're waiting?"
 Rather than feeling impatient, Fred Rogers suggests taking a few slow, calming breaths.

-The final group of videos are from the 'Breathe with Me' PBS series by songwriter and kids' yoga expert Kira Willey.
+This is part of the 'Breathe with Me' PBS series by songwriter and kids' yoga expert Kira Willey, which also includes Bear Breath, Snake Breath, and Lion Breath.